 The permanent disposition of joy that Christ wants His followers to maintain goes much deeper than the temporary circumstances of life.
 As a matter of record, John wrote that while in the midst of His upper room discourse Jesus interjected with, “These things I have spoken to you, that My joy may remain in you, and that your joy may be full” (15:11).
 The context of, “these things” would be inclusive of His special time of sharing recorded from chapters 13-17 of John’s Gospel.
 Keep in mind that Jesus said “these things” while knowing that He was headed for death by crucifixion.

 Throughout Scripture, there are many references and connections to joy.
 Most famously noted as a prison letter, Paul’s writing to the Church of Philippi is known as an epistle of joy because of its JOYful inundation.
 When Bible scholar Warren Wiersbe sought to write about this letter, he named his writings “BE JOYFUL,” and I really like that.
 In the final chapter of that short work, the Apostle leaves us the imperative: “Rejoice in the Lord always.
 And again I will say, rejoice!”
 This command indicates that my will has a great deal to do with my joy.
-Therefore, my two words for 2016 are intentional and joy.
+Therefore, my two words for the new year are intentional and joy.
 Go ahead, make up your mind, and join me in this year’s endeavor.
 Be JOYful!

 Let me bring this JOYful post to an end with a brief summary of what I think the main difference is between happiness and joyfulness.
 Happiness is always a temporary emotion, while joy is meant to be a permanent disposition.
-The joy of The Lord is my strength and I can only describe it as a deep down peace, a settled contentment, which tells me everything’s gonna be alright in Christ.
+The joy of The Lord is my strength, and I can only describe it as a deep down peace, a settled contentment, which tells me everything’s gonna be alright in Christ.